corsairmarks/combined_silfae_revisited/mod/README.md

 * Update all custom negative traits to work with Stellaris 3.0
     * Traits use up-to-date-modifiers
     * Most of the `BIOLOGICAL` traits are now available to use on `LITHOID`s too
+    * These traits were originally designed as advanced traits, which means you must have Evolutionary Mastery to use them
 * Update prescripted empire for 3.0:
     * Now uses the new Origin: Parasitic Evolution (requires Utopia)
     * Now has Civic: Shadow Council to replace the civic which became the origin
     * Can randomly spawn
-* You can use Silfae's custom Reptilian portraits (mixed, just Reptilians, or just "Humans") for your own empires without any DLC requirements
+* You can use Silfae's custom Sleek Reptilian portraits (mixed, just Reptilians, or just "Humans") for your own empires without any DLC requirements

-# * Fix the broken portrait clothing selector for male rulers
-* Update portrait selection for Pops - higher-strata Pops (rulers, complex drones, bio-trophies, and precursors) may use laurel wreaths
-* Update clothing selection for Pops - your Pops will wear clothing based on their jobs

 ## Compatibility